Luke Kelly: The Dubliners

-In 1961 there was a folk music revival or "ballad boom", as it was later termed, in waiting in Ireland.
+In 1961, there was a folk music revival or "ballad boom", as it was later termed, in waiting in Ireland.
 The Abbey Tavern sessions in Howth were the forerunner to sessions in the Hollybrook, Clontarf, the International Bar and the Grafton Cinema.
 Luke Kelly returned to Dublin in 1962.
-O'Donoghue's Pub was already established as a session house and soon Kelly was singing with, among others, Ronnie Drew and Barney McKenna.
+O'Donoghue's Pub was already established as a session house, and soon Kelly was singing with, among others, Ronnie Drew and Barney McKenna.
 Other early people playing at O'Donoghues included The Fureys, father and sons, John Keenan and Sean Og McKenna, Johnny Moynihan, Andy Irvine, Seamus Ennis, Willy Clancy and Mairtin Byrnes.

 A concert John Molloy organised in the Hibernian Hotel led to his "Ballad Tour of Ireland" with the Ronnie Drew Ballad Group (billed in one town as the Ronnie Drew Ballet Group).
 This tour led to the Abbey Tavern and the Royal Marine Hotel and then to jam-packed sessions in the Embankment, Tallaght.
 Ciarán Bourke joined the group, followed later by John Sheahan.
 They renamed themselves The Dubliners at Kelly's suggestion, as he was reading James Joyce's book of short stories, entitled Dubliners, at the time.
 Kelly was the leading vocalist for the group's eponymous debut album in 1964, which included his rendition of "The Rocky Road to Dublin".
 Barney McKenna later noted that Kelly was the only singer he'd heard sing it to the rhythm it was played on the fiddle.

-In 1964 Luke Kelly left the group for nearly two years and was replaced by Bobby Lynch and John Sheahan.
-Kelly went with Deirdre O'Connell, founder of the Focus Theatre, whom he was to marry the following year, back to London and became involved in Ewan MacColl's "gathering".
+In 1964, Luke Kelly left the group for nearly two years and was replaced by Bobby Lynch and John Sheahan.
+Kelly went back to London with Deirdre O'Connell, founder of the Focus Theatre, whom he was to marry the following year, and became involved in Ewan MacColl's "gathering".
 The Critics, as it was called, was formed to explore folk traditions and help young singers.
 During this period he retained his political commitments, becoming increasingly active in the Campaign for Nuclear Disarmament.
 Kelly also met and befriended Michael O'Riordan, the General Secretary of the Irish Workers' Party, and the two developed a "personal-political friendship".
 Kelly endorsed O'Riordan for election, and held a rally in his name during campaigning in 1965.
 In 1965, he sang 'The Rocky Road to Dublin' with Liam Clancy on his first, self-titled solo album.